4 Powerful Ways to Fix a Stalled Deadlift

 Then, you can add some direct, hand and grip strength to your attack:

-Thick bar deadlifts The most practical way to do these is to buy a set of fat gripz and throw them on the bar.
+The most practical way to do these is to buy a set of fat gripz and throw them on the bar.
 Thick bar deadlifts are potent grip builders.
-Don't even try to attempt your normal weighs with a thick bar.
+Don't even try to attempt your normal weigh with a thick bar.
 In fact, anywhere from 200-300 pounds on the bar with a set of fat gripz strapped on will challenge the strongest men in the world.

 These are simply done inside a power rack set at the mid-thigh.
 You'll load a barbell up, lockout and hold the bar for timed sets.
 Don't let the bar rest on your thighs.